dineshkummarc/Picturo2.0/README.md

  - [x] Administrator can manage pictures (rotate, cropped, cut, reduce, setWidth, setHeight).
 Modifications are made on thumbnails.
 Originals are not modified.
  - [x] Add error view
  - [x] Added a new design for error view
- - [x] Update theme (footer is always at the bottom of the page -not bottom of the screen- whatever the height of content)
+ - [x] Updated Default theme (footer is always at the bottom of the page -not bottom of the screen- whatever the height of content)
  - [x] Pictures (originals) can be download one by one by users
  - [x] Javascript preloader for big pictures
  - [x] generate method of thumbnail replace by auto_thumb method (writen by Bronco at warriordudimanche.net)